What is a Good Internet Upload Speed for Live Streaming?

 Resolution measures a video’s width by height in pixels.
 For example, online content with a 1920 × 1080 video aspect ratio would measure 1920 pixels along the bottom and 1080 pixels in height.

-Higher-resolution streams consume more bandwidth, therefore higher resolution videos require faster internet.
+Higher-resolution streams consume more bandwidth, therefore higher-resolution videos require faster internet.
 If you try to stream a high-resolution video with a slow internet connection, your stream may lag or become choppy.
-That is why the recommended upload Mbps for streaming varies based on the quality of video you want to stream.
+That is why the recommended upload Mbps for streaming varies based on the quality of the video you want to stream.

 Download Speeds for Viewing Live Streams